NUWCDIVNPT/stig-manager/README.md

 ## Who It's For

 Security professionals managing STIG compliance for their Information Systems.
-If you're an ISSO, security analyst, or assessor responsible for tracking evaluation status across multiple assets, STIGs, or systems, this tool addresses the challenges of managing assessment data that would otherwise be scattered across individual .ckl files or spreadsheets.
+System administrators can record compliance status in real-time as they harden systems, while ISSOs and security managers gain live visibility into assessment progress—whether updates come from users entering evaluations directly or from automated checklist imports.
+If you're responsible for tracking evaluation status across multiple assets, STIGs, or systems, this tool addresses the challenges of managing assessment data that would otherwise be scattered across individual .ckl files or spreadsheets.

 ## Key Capabilities

-- **Collection-Based Organization**: Group Assets, STIGs, and Reviews into Collections that align with your RMF packages or organizational structure
+- **Collection-Based Organization**: Group Assets, STIGs, and Reviews into Collections that align with your RMF packages or organizational structure; use customizable Labels to categorize Assets and filter views
 - **Multi-Source Review Integration**: Combine manual evaluations with imported scan results (XCCDF) and checklists (CKL) in unified data management
 - **Intelligent STIG Revision Management**: When DISA releases new STIG versions, only Rules with changed check content require re-evaluation—existing reviews are automatically matched to updated Rules where appropriate
 - **Bulk Operations**: Evaluate the same Rule across multiple Assets simultaneously in the Collection Review workspace, apply batch updates, and import/export entire Collections